-When writing about South Africa’s history, many scholars mistakenly start from the point at which the Dutch East India Company arrived at the Cape in 1652.
-Time and again, South Africa’s history is shown and studied from the opening of colonialism, and just about no attention is given to South Africa’s pre-colonial history.
+When writing about South Africa’s history, many scholars usually start from the point at which the Dutch East India Company arrived at the Cape in 1652 and just about no attention is given to South Africa’s pre-colonial history.
 In spite of this mistake, studying South Africa’s precolonial history matters, however.
-It matters, first, in its own right, and second, because it is only through studying South Africa’s precolonial history that we can truly come to understand the impact that colonialism had on the people of South Africa and their society is by understanding the long-established way of life of the inhabitants of South Africa before Europeans settled into the region.
-Accordingly, realizing this is, this piece is devoted to looking at the way of life of the Khoisan and Bantu in pre-colonial South Africa and, in pre-colonial Southern Africa as a whole, before the arrival of Europeans in the 17th century.
+It matters, first, in its own right, and second, because it is only through studying South Africa’s precolonial history that we can truly come to understand the impact that colonialism had on the indigenous people of South Africa as well as their cultures.
+Accordingly, realizing this is, this article aims to deal with the history of the Khoisan and Bantu peoples in present-day South Africa, and Southern Africa as a whole, before the arrival of Europeans in the 17th century.

-The Khoisan, a people group made up of two different groups that are, the San and the Khoikhoi, are the earliest inhabitants of Southern Africa.
-Although they have similar physical features and vaguely related languages, the term ‘Khoisan’ is generally used to separate the earliest inhabitants of Southern Africa from the Bantu who left West Africa, more specifically, present-day Nigeria and Cameroon, almost 2000 years ago and, journeyed into the southern regions of the continent.
+The Khoisan, a people group made up of 2 different groups that is, the San and the Khoikhoi, were the earliest inhabitants of Southern Africa.
+Although they have similar physical features and vaguely related languages, the term ‘Khoisan’ is generally used to separate the earliest inhabitants of Southern Africa from the Bantu who left West Africa, more specifically, present-day Nigeria and Cameroon, almost 2000 years ago, journeying into the southern regions of the continent.
 From as early as the 15th century, the Khoisan were trading with European merchants who often stopped their ships at the Cape peninsula on their way to the Far East.
 In time, Europeans identified the San as ‘Bushmen’, the Khoikhoi as ‘Hottentots’, and the Bantu as ‘Kaffirs’.
 Although Europeans identified these groups as that, these terms, however, carried distasteful undertones.
-The Khoisan and Bantu lived together for years in Southern Africa before the opening of colonialism and, although often overlooked, the kind of life that these people groups created together is important and worth exploring.
+Nevertheless, Khoisan and Bantu people groups lived together for years in before Europeans ultimately settled in the region.

 The term ‘San’ means, “people who gather wild food”, or “people without any cattle”.
 The term ‘San’ also means “aborigines or settlers proper”.
-The San have small frames and light brown skins.
-Thousands of years ago, they were found living in the Karoo, Kalahari, and Namib deserts.
-To be precise, they were found living in the regions of Angola, Botswana, Namibia, and South Africa.
+The San had small frames and light brown skins.
+They were found living in the Karoo, Kalahari, and Namib deserts that is, present-day Angola, Botswana, Namibia, and South Africa, thousands of years ago.
 They survived through hunting for wild animals and gathering plants suitable for human consumption.
-They led simple lives never building any permanent settlements to live in.
+They led simple lives.
 They lived in caves or open camps near watering holes.
 They moved around a lot depending on the seasons, migration patterns of wild animals, and the accessibility of water.
-On account of their way of life, they kept only what they could carry.
+Because of this way of life, they only kept what they could carry.

-Concerning their culture, while more than a few families often lived together, forming a large group, the main social unit was the core family which typically consisted of a man, his wife, and their children.
-However, because of the existence of polygamous marriages, families were often larger.
-In all groups, work was divided between men and women.
-Men were responsible for hunting for wild animals and women were responsible for taking care of the family and gathering plants.
-The San ate fruits, nuts, vegetables, bugs, birds, and wild animals, amongst other things.
-They were skilled at creating tools, clothes, musical instruments, and bows and arrows with poisoned ends from the materials around them.
-They also devoted a lot of time to artistic activities like rock paintings and engravings which they’ve come to be known for.
-A lot of their rock paintings and engravings have survived up until the present day, existing in protected spaces in a few parts of Southern Africa.
+Concerning their culture, while more than a few families lived together, often forming large groups, the main social unit was the core family.
+Due to the existence of polygamous marriages, however, families were often larger.
+Work was divided between men and women in each group.
+Men were responsible for hunting and women were responsible for taking care of the family and gathering plants.
+The San were skilled at creating tools, clothes, musical instruments, and bows and arrows from the materials around them.
+A lot of time was also devoted to artistic activities like rock paintings and engravings which have largely survived up until the present day in protected spaces in parts of Southern Africa.

 References and Further Readings